-Kendall Inskip, GPC, Executive Director
+Kendall Inskip, Executive Director

-Brittani Keefe, Collaborative Coordinator
+Brittani Haggarty, Collaborative Coordinator

 Born and raised in Alaska, Brittani came to Reno to attend the Reynolds School of Journalism at the University of Nevada, Reno.
 Upon graduation, Brittani served the Down Syndrome Network of Northern Nevada as their Program and Marketing Coordinator.
-Brittani moved to the Bay Area to work for My New Red Shoes; partnering with several community agencies to provide shoes and clothing to more than 6,500 homeless and low income youth.
+Brittani moved to the Bay Area to work for My New Red Shoes; partnering with several community agencies to provide shoes and clothing to more than 6,500 homeless and low-income youth.
 She returned to Reno to be near family and work for Big Brothers Big Sisters of Northern Nevada as their PR & Communications Coordinator.
-She is driven to build meaningful opportunities for the youth of Washoe County while growing a deeply skilled workforce that enriches our community.
+She is driven to build meaningful opportunities for the students of Washoe County while growing a deeply skilled workforce that enriches our community.
 Brittani believes we all have great potential to make a positive impact in our community, and in turn reap generous rewards.
 Robert Ingersoll said it beautifully, “We rise by lifting others.”

-Favorite childhood book: My favorite book growing up was The Ugly Duckling.
-It teaches children self-acceptance, kindness and confidence.
+Favorite childhood book: My favorite book growing up was The Ugly Duckling by Hans Christian Andersen.
+It teaches children self-acceptance, kindness, and confidence.